-Kevin J. McNamara Director since 1987 Age: 61 Mr. McNamara's experience, qualifications, attributes and skills include serving as President and Chief Executive Officer of the Company.
+Joel F. Gemunder Director since 1977 Age: 78 Mr. McNamara's experience, qualifications, attributes and skills include serving as President and Chief Executive Officer of the Company.
 He has held these positions since August 1994 and May 2001, respectively.
 Previously, he served as Executive Vice President, Secretary and General Counsel from November 1993, August 1986 and August 1986, respectively, to August 1994.

-Joel F. Gemunder Director since 1977 Age: 75 Mr. Gemunder's experience, qualifications, attributes and skills include having served as President and Chief Executive Officer of Omnicare, Inc., Cincinnati, Ohio (healthcare products and services) ("Omnicare").
-Omnicare, a Fortune 500 Company, is a leading provider of pharmaceutical and related services for seniors serving residents of skilled nursing, assisted living, and other healthcare facilities across the United States.
+Mr. Gemunder's experience, qualifications, attributes and skills include having served as President and Chief Executive Officer of Omnicare, Inc., Cincinnati, Ohio (healthcare products and services) ("Omnicare").
+Omnicare, a former Fortune 500 Company acquired by CVS Health Corporation in 2015, is a leading provider of pharmaceutical and related services for seniors serving residents of skilled nursing, assisted living, and other healthcare facilities across the United States.
 He retired from these positions in August 2010, having served since May 1981 and May 2001, respectively.
 Omnicare is a former equity investee of the Company that became a publicly owned corporation in 1981 and has not been a Chemed affiliate since at least 1996.
-He is also a director of Ultratech Stepper, Inc. (advanced packaging and laser processing, San Jose, California) and was a director of Omnicare until his August 2010 retirement.
+He was a director of Omnicare until his August 2010 retirement.